top of page

 Justin's Top 5 Professional Development Reads of 2022

 I’ll be honest, my reading ambitions are much greater than my reading actuals at times.
 A large part of that is getting stuck on books that I’m just not into, and then needing to find another one that will suck me in.
 But, as Harry S. Truman said, “…leaders are readers.”
-I keep pushing myself to expand my horizons.
+I keep pushing myself to expand my horizons and focus on my own professional development.
 To keep myself accountable, this year I’m going to start my top 5 books of 2022, with the intention of keeping that up into the future.

 I love Adam Grant’s style of writing, pulling in rich anecdotes and merging them with science.
 In Think Again, he challenges us to move beyond what we know (or think we know) and find new information and perspectives.
 I really appreciate this work, because it’s something the world needs much more of.